 Virtual care options

 It’s a Saturday morning and your employee feels a sore throat coming on.
 Her doctor’s office is closed for the weekend, but she doesn’t want to risk a wait at urgent care or a high bill for a simple illness.
 For times like this, virtual care is a great option.
-From a phone, tablet or laptop—employees can quickly connect with a board-certified doctor wherever and whenever they need care.
+Employees can quickly connect with a board-certified doctor over the phone, through video chat or by submitting a questionnaire wherever and whenever they need care.
 Many doctors’ offices and hospital groups now offer virtual care to their patients 24 hours a day, 7 days a week.
 (Remember: for health emergencies, you should always go to the nearest ER or call 911).
 Be sure to check with your provider and health plan about virtual care services available to your employees.
-And with COVID-19 still a serious concern, virtual care can be a great option for your team to get the care they need safely at home.

 Price transparency tools